NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 3.md

 Whenever the unclean spirits saw Him, they would fall down before Him and shout, "You are the Son of God!"

 ###### 12
-And He earnestly warned them not to tell who He was.
+And He [[Word Definitions/Earnestly.md|earnestly]] warned them not to tell who He was.

 ### The Twelve Are Chosen